-The Montenegro Citizenship by Investment program is one of the newest Citizenship by Investment schemes.
+The Montenegro Citizenship by Investment program is one of the newest Citizenship by Investment opportunities.
 Announced on 1 October 2018 and enacted in January 2019, the program allows interested foreign investors and their families to get Montenegrin citizenship and future benefits of EU membership.
-This is a rare, limited-time program that gives 2000 applicants in the next two years the opportunity to experience the wonders of living in Montenegro, enjoy affordable real estate prices and tax benefits, and gain a valuable second passport.
+This is a rare, limited-time program that gives 2,000 applicants in the next two years the opportunity to experience the wonders of living in Montenegro, enjoy affordable real estate prices and tax benefits, and gain a valuable second passport.

 Why Choose Montenegro?